Synonym(s)

 TherapyThis section has been translated automatically.

-Basically the treatment of uncomplicated PIGN is conservative, supportive.
-It includes physical protection, a restriction of the protein, sodium and fluid intake (Kanjanabuch T et al. 2009).
+In principle, the treatment of uncomplicated PIGN is conservative or supportive.
+It includes physical rest, restriction of protein, sodium and fluid intake (Kanjanabuch T et al. 2009).
 Furthermore: antibiotic therapy (3 mega penicilin/day for 10 days).
 Further symptom-oriented therapies:

 Progression/forecastThis section has been translated automatically.

-Symptomatic therapy with monitoring of kidney function is usually sufficient in children and leads to healing within 6-8 weeks (!) in 90% of cases without consequences (Sethi S et al. 2012).
-The GFR normalizes during this time.
-A mild proteinuria can persist for 6-12 months, a microscopic hematuria for several years.
+Symptomatic therapy with monitoring of kidney function is usually sufficient in children and leads to healing without consequences within 6-8 weeks (!) in 90% of cases (Sethi S et al. 2012); the GFR normalizes during this time.
+Mild proteinuria can persist for 6-12 months, microhematuria for several years.
 Renal cell proliferation disappears within weeks, but sclerosis usually persists.
-In about 50% of the cases a restriction of the renal function remains.
-In immunocompromised patients this value is >50%.
+In about 50 % of cases, renal function remains impaired.
+In immunosuppressed patients, this figure is > 50 %.

 Adults (often associated with diabetes mellitus) have a significantly worse prognosis than children.
-46% of adult patients become acutely dependent on dialysis (Nasr SH et al. 2011).
+46 % of adult patients become acutely dialysis-dependent (Nasr SH et al. 2011).

-In 1% of children and 10% of adults, PIGN develops into a rapidly progressive GN (Rapid progressive GN).
-The cause for this atypical course is still unclear.
-Dysregulations of the alternative complement pathway are being discussed, such as mutations in the genes of the complement building blocks and in antibody formation against C3-convertase (Sethi S et al. 2012).
+In 1 % of children and 10 % of adults, PIGN develops into rapidly progressive glomerulonephritis (rapid progressive GN).
+The causes of this atypical course are still unclear.
+Dysregulations of the alternative complement pathway, such as mutations in the genes that code for the complement building blocks and in antibody formation against the C3 convertase, are being discussed (Sethi S et al. 2012).

 ProphylaxisThis section has been translated automatically.